-Governor urges South Dakota AG to resign after fatal crash
+South Dakota House moves to impeach AG after fatal crash

 PIERRE, S.D.
-(AP) - South Dakota Gov. Kristi Noem on Tuesday called on the state’s attorney general to resign as he faces misdemeanor charges for striking and killing a man with his car.
+(AP) - South Dakota House lawmakers on Tuesday began impeachment proceedings against the state’s attorney general, who is facing misdemeanor charges for striking and killing a man with his car.

-Jason Ravnsborg, the state’s top law enforcement officer, has indicated he will not step down while he waits for the case against him to proceed.
-Prosecutors have charged him with three misdemeanors but no felonies in the September death of 55-year-old Joseph Boever.
+Republican lawmakers introduced a resolution in the House to impeach the state’s top law enforcement officer, Jason Ravnsborg, after he indicated Monday he would not heed calls for his resignation.

+The Republican attorney general faces three misdemeanor charges but no felonies in the September death of 55-year-old Joseph Boever.

+The resolution also stated that Ravnsborg’s conduct following the crash was “unbecoming” and his “statements and actions failed to meet the standard” of his office.

+Shortly before the impeachment resolution was filed, Gov. Kristi Noem joined the chorus of people calling for him to step down.

 “Now that the investigation has closed and charges have been filed, I believe the Attorney General should resign,” Noem said in a statement.
-She promised to release more details from the crash investigation.

-Republican legislators are also weighing whether to impeach Ravnsborg if he does not step down.
+It would take a simple majority to advance the impeachment charges to the Senate.
+There, it would require two-thirds of senators to convict and remove him from office.
+Noem would get to appoint a replacement if Ravnsborg leaves or is removed from office.

 The attorney general, who was elected to his first term in 2018, was driving home to Pierre from a Republican fundraiser late on Sept.
 12 when he struck and killed Boever, who was walking on the shoulder of the highway.
 Ravnsborg initially told authorities that he thought he had struck a deer or another large animal and said he searched the unlit area with a cellphone flashlight.
 He said he didn’t realize he had killed a man until the next day when he returned to the accident scene.